tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ## Learning Outcomes

 - Understand that Monad extends [Functor and Applicative](/haskell3/) to provide a bind `(>>=)` operation which allows us to sequence effectful operations such that their effects are flattened or joined into a single effect.
-- Understand the operation of bind in the `Maybe`, `IO`, List and Function instances of Monad.
+- Understand the operation of the monadic bind and join functions in the `Maybe`, `IO`, List and Function instances of Monad.
+- Be able to refactor monadic binds using `do` notation.

 ## Introduction